Beer in Armenia: Beer festival

 The Yerevan Beer Fest is held annually during August.
 It was first organized in 2014.
-The Swan lake located in the park near the Yerevan Opera Theatre is the regular home of the festival.
+The Swan lake situated in the park near the Yerevan Opera Theatre is the regular home of the festival.
 More than 10,000 visitors attended the 5th edition of the Yerevan Beer Fest in August 2018, which featured all the breweries and microbreweries in Armenia.

 Breweries

 The first brewery in modern history of Armenia was opened in 1892 in Yerevan.
 Known as Zanga Brewery, the plant was located in the Hrazdan River gorge.
 The brewery's products were branded as Bok-Beer.
 However, the plant was closed during the 1920s.

 As of 2023, the following seven brewing companies are operating in Armenia: